-It might be logical to assume that buying a boat is not so vastly different to buying a car.
+It might be logical to assume that the process of buying a boat is not so vastly different to buying a car.
 Yet the maritime world has its own methods, and it is a good idea to understand the process before setting sail on your boat-buying journey.

 Choose Your Used Boat

-While this might be the obvious first step, it’s no small decision.
+While this might be the obvious first step to buying a boat, it’s no small decision.
 Be prepared to dedicate time and patience in finding the right boat, Which fits your budget.
 Do you want a sail or motor boat?
 Do you want to potter down the River Thames or soar across the Pacific Ocean?
 Websites such as rightboat.com are excellent tools for helping you locate the perfect vessel through their detailed search parameters.
 See our guide to Choosing the Perfect Boat.

 Once you have a short-list of boats that tick all the boxes, use the handy contact forms to contact the brokers or private sellers directly to arrange a viewing.
 A broker acts as an agent for the seller, but the purchase will ultimately be between two individuals, much the same way as an estate agent acts in the purchase of a house.

 Viewings are when negotiations start taking place so ask what will be included in the sale, such as navigational and safety equipment, sails or tenders.
-Once you have made the exciting decision to go ahead with the purchase, reach an agreement on the price, but make sure it is subject to sea trial and survey.
+Once you have made the exciting decision to go ahead with the purchase of buying a boat, reach an agreement on the price, but make sure it is subject to sea trial and survey.

 Check the Title Documents

-Before proceeding any further with the purchase you need make sure that the seller owns the vessel 100%.
+Before proceeding any further with the steps to purchase the boat you need make sure that the seller owns the vessel 100%.
 Ask whether it has a marine mortgage, is owned outright by the seller and is free from debts, charges, encumbrances or liens.
 Ask to see any relevant documents, as well as evidence that the vessel is either VAT exempt or has had the VAT paid.